Neural network model for imprecise regression with interval dependent variables: Introduction

 Interval data can be considered as an alternative to \say{symbolic data} modelled with uniform distributions over the interval ranges \cite{Uniform_approach2000, Billard_Diday2000, Billard_Diday2006}, which corresponds to Laplace’s principle of indifference with respect to the censored interval.
 All values within each interval are assumed to be equally likely.
 This assumption makes it relatively straightforward to calculate sample statistics for data sets containing such intervals.
 The alternative approach using only the ranges represents interval uncertainty purely in the form of bounds \cite{Manski2003, Xiang_Gang2006, SAND2007-0939}.
 This approach is consistent with the theory of imprecise probabilities \cite{Walley1991, Kuznetsov1991, Augustin2014}.
 It models each interval as a set of all possible values, and calculations result in a class of distribution functions, corresponding to the different possible values within the respective intervals.

 Regression analysis problems have been extensively studied for many years, and special focus has been given to regression models with interval-valued data.
 In the setting of symbolic data analysis, Billard and Diday \cite{Billard_Diday2000} did pioneering work in which a linear regression model is fitted to the midpoint of the interval values.
-Their method assumes that the lower and upper bounds of the interval have the same linear relationship between dependent and explanatory variables.
-Subsequent improvements to this method had been proposed in \cite{Carvalho_2004, Billard_Diday2006,LIMANETO_2010,Xu_2010} including regression models for the center and the range of the intervals, constrained linear regression models, and models based on the symbolic sample covariance.

-Over several decades various regression methods have been developed such as methods for linear regression models where the dependent variable has been either rounded or interval-censored \cite{Possibilistic_Approach_2011,SCHOLLMEYER2015}, methods for models that have interval-valued covariates and a precise dependent variable \cite{schollmeyer21a}, interval-based algorithms for the data-fitting problem where measurement errors are supposed to be bounded and known \cite{Shary2015,Kumkov2017}, some probabilistic \cite{Kreinovich_2016} and likelihood-based \cite{CATTANEO20121137} methods, non-parametric methods \cite{nonparametric_2013,Nasirzadeh2021}, and others \cite{Wang2012,BlancoFernndez2013}.
+Over several decades various regression methods have been developed such as methods for linear regression models where the dependent variable has been either rounded or interval-censored \cite{Possibilistic_Approach_2011,SCHOLLMEYER2015}, methods for models that have interval-valued covariates and a precise dependent variable \cite{schollmeyer21a}, interval-based algorithms for the data-fitting problem where measurement errors are supposed to be bounded and known \cite{Shary2015,Kumkov2017}, some probabilistic \cite{Kreinovich_2016} and likelihood-based \cite{CATTANEO20121137} methods, non-parametric methods \cite{nonparametric_2013,Nasirzadeh2021}, and others \cite{Wang2012,BlancoFernndez2013}. \revb{In general, probabilistic models provide a more detailed uncertainty model, however interval-based techniques usually require fewer assumptions and provide theoretical guarantees on the reliability and robustness of the results.
+The method proposed in this paper combines these two approaches.}